jbkun069/Markdownviewer/README.md

 # Markdown Viewer

-A lightweight, desktop Markdown editor and previewer built with PyQt6.
+A lightweight, cross-platform desktop Markdown editor and previewer built with PyQt6.

 ## Features

-- **Live Preview** - See your Markdown rendered as HTML in real-time
+- **Live Preview**: See your Markdown rendered as HTML in real-time as you type.
-- **Split View** - Markdown text on the left, preview on the right
+- **Split View**: A convenient side-by-side view with the Markdown text on the left and the rendered HTML preview on the right.
+- **Syntax Highlighting**: Code blocks are highlighted for better readability.
-- **Find & Replace** - Search and replace text within your documents
+- **Find & Replace**: Quickly search for and replace text within your documents.
-- **Session Restore** - Automatically restores your last session on startup
+- **Session Restore**: Automatically re-opens the files and tabs from your last session on startup.
-- **Drag & Drop** - Drop Markdown files directly into the editor
+- **Drag & Drop**: Easily open Markdown files by dragging and dropping them into the editor window.

 ## Supported Markdown Extensions

+This editor uses the [Python-Markdown](https://python-markdown.github.io/) library and supports several extensions out of the box:

-- Fenced code blocks
+- Fenced code blocks (`fenced_code`)
-- Tables
+- Tables (`tables`)
-- Code highlighting
+- Code highlighting (`codehilite`)
-- Table of contents
+- Table of contents (`toc`)
-- Abbreviations
+- Abbreviations (`abbr`)
-- Attribute lists
+- Attribute lists (`attr_list`)

 ## Installation